tuananh/webadge.dev/README.md

 The goal of this project is

 - Eventually support all badges that supported by badgen.net
-- Extremely fast but not try to refresh data as quickly as possible.
+- Extremely fast but try to refresh data as quickly as possible.
 - Exclusively use Cloudflare tech stack only for learning purpose.

 ## Contribute